 Sep 1, 2024 - Research Assistant Professor Shan Yingdi joins MADSys Group, Welcome!

-Sep 1, 2024 - Sixing Lin, Ruoyu Qin, Boxin Zhang, Jianfeng Li, Jingbo Shan, Jianwei Dong, Chen Lin, Yuanyong Chen are welcome to join the MadSys Group.
+Sep 1, 2024 - Sixing Lin, Ruoyu Qin, Boxin Zhang, Jianfeng Li, Jingbo Shan, Jianwei Dong, Chen Lin and Yuanyong Chen are welcome to join the MadSys Group.

 Dec 20, 2023 - Professor Wu Yongwei has been elevated to CCF Fellow.
 Congratulations!